russell-parrott/reet/README.md

 Through these elements, REET sets the enforceable conditions under which trust in AI systems can be established, preserved, and demonstrably proven.

+##  The Four Rights Every System Must Prove

+- Refusal Prevention - A person must be able to say no without punishment.
+This means refusal is logged, honoured, and the service continues unchanged.
+If refusal leads to degraded quality, hidden costs, or is ignored by design, the safeguard has failed.
+- Escalation Suppression - Every user must be able to challenge a decision to a human with real authority.
+Escalation must lead out of loops and delays, with a named path, a time-bound SLA, and the ability to overturn outcomes.
+If escalation routes circle back to automation or powerless staff, the safeguard collapses.
+- Exit Obstruction - A person must be able to leave without traps or harm.
+Closure must be real, data must be exportable in open formats, and unrelated services must remain intact.
+If exit is blocked by hidden fees, circular deletion loops, or retaliation, the system has failed.
+- Traceability Void - Every decision must be explainable from end to end.
+That requires a record of the model, the data, and the rule path used.
+If only dashboards or partial summaries are offered, or if logs vanish when inspected, the safeguard is void.

+If even one of these rights is denied, accountability fails.

+## What REET Produces

+REET is not a report or a maturity score.
+It produces binary outcomes and concrete artefacts.

+- Binary results: each test ends in PASS with evidence or FAIL / MISSING PROOF.
+There is no middle ground.
+- Breach notes: when a test fails, REET documents where, how, and why the safeguard collapsed.
+- Comparable signals: because the same test can be applied anywhere, outcomes can be compared across systems, vendors, or jurisdictions.
+-
+The outputs are simple, hard, and portable.
+They can be cited in enforcement, contracts, or disputes without translation.

 ## Components

 | Directory | Description |